spiffe/spire-tutorials/k8s/oidc-vault/README.md

    $ vault server -config config.hcl
    ```

-3. Check that your Vault Server has started correctly and has no errors.
+3. Check that your Vault server has started correctly and has no errors.
 It is typical to see some warning messages.
-The following message indicates that the Vault Server has started:
+The following message indicates that the Vault server has started:

    ```console
    ==> Vault server started!
 Log data will stream in below: